-a copy of the document was available to the EPO on or before the date of filing of the application; and June 2012 Part H - Chapter IV-3

-(ii) the document was made available to the public no later than on the date of publication of the application under Art.
+- a copy of the document was available to the EPO, or to the receiving Office if the application is a Euro-PCT application which was not filed at the EPO as the receiving Office, on or before the date of filing of the application; and - (ii) the document was made available to the public no later than on the date of publication of the application under Art.
 93 (e.g. by being present in the application dossier and therefore made public under Art.
 128(4)).